udisinghania/Deep-reinforcement-learning-projects/P3_Colab and Compete/Report.md

 ## Learning Algorithm

 In this project, we used the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm to solve the Tennis environment.
 DDPG is an off-policy model-free algorithm that uses neural networks to learn policies, even in high-dimensional and continuous action spaces.
-The implementation has two DDPG agents with shared actor and critic networks.
+The implementation has two DDPG agents with actor and critic networks.
 Each agent uses the same actor network to take an action, sampled from a shared replay buffer.

 ## Actor
 State --> BatchNorm --> 128 --> ReLU --> 64 --> ReLU --> BatchNorm --> action --> tanh